 The wood weights 20 kg and the glass 15 kg.
 Each door is 3.5 kg with glass.
 I used two sturdy metal plates to hang the cabinet on the wall (Simpson Strong-Tie NP15/60/140-R 1.4mm NailPlate) .
 It must be lifted down onto the wall screws, and pushed up from them as well.
 The metal plates are fastened onto the cabinet with three 6 mm metal screws, screwed into 6 mm holes.
 I also made the larger hole with an 8.5 mm groove on the top for the wall screw, I think it’s called keyhole mounting for maximum 8 mm wall screws.
 I did not want to use wood screws for fear of cracking the wood in the sides.
 I used a little silicon to help with the small pull that might be in the holes.
 So they may be unscrewed.
 I guess almost all moment will consist of shear forces in the holes.
 But I still used some tiny wood screws to hold the metal sheets in position.

 After a couple of years’ use the owners decided to tell me that the drawers were too easy to lock-stop (is that the right word?) when they were pushed in.
 I had made masks in the drawers, but I thought we should wait and see.
-So I took some aluminum (I always have some of random sizes, picked up from the waste metal container at work) and made two sliders.
-The blade on my FET saw should be ok handling aluminum.
+So I took some aluminium (I always have some of random sizes, picked up from the waste metal container at work) and made two sliders.
+The blade on my FET saw should be ok handling aluminium.
 However, since it was new to me it jammed twice, it lost a tooth and the driving belt went off twice, and I had to fasten two screws.
-This hit my aluminum-handling limit but probably also the Proxxon saw’s limit.
+This hit my aluminium-handling limit but probably also the Proxxon saw’s limit.
 Next time I must be more careful.
 Easy, easy..

 The next problem was to find the right height to screw them into the cabinet.
 I drilled a hole in the rear of the drawers that was big enough for the screw to be inserted that way.
 Then I fastened the front part with the drawer almost fully out.
-I used two pieces of paper to position the aluminum sliders inside the groove.
+I used two pieces of paper to position the aluminium sliders inside the groove.
 The inner part of the slider was more difficult, but I had made them quite loose so I hit on first trials.
 The holes in the sliders must overlap so that the screws from each side won’t touch each other or open the wood too much.
 I had two screws in the front and one inner screw.

 I have estimated the time spent on this cabinet to some 200 hours.
 And of course, it’s thoroughly signed with cut letters, seen when a drawer is opened.
 Maybe it will help the cabinet survive, when they see my name, place and 2014 in it?
 Some time this will be a long time ago.